 New York magazine has an interesting interview with Michael Burry, the autistic head of Scion Asset Management who profited tremendously on credit default swaps leading up to the 2008 financial crisis.
 In the interview, I appreciated his focus on the role of...read more

 A critically important concept to understand is the difference between investing and speculating.
 Harry Browne defined it best in his book, Fail-Safe Investing: When you invest, you accept whatever return the markets are paying investors in general.
 When you...read more

 We live in an age in which the responsibility for providing for one’s financial needs during retirement mostly lies on the individual.
 A historically successful approach involves persistent saving and investing according to the fundamentals introduced in my book,...read more

 For the past several months, I’ve been experimenting with crowd-sourced real estate (P2RE) investing, having placed investments at RealtyShares, RealtyMogul, Fundrise and Patch of Land.
 In this article, I outline how I track the performance of these investments using...read more

 In my book, Money for Something we discuss how important it is to "stay the course."
 Most people, however, don't stay the course, and this chart from the J.P.
 Morgan Guide to the Markets illustrates the astounding consequences.
 Truly incredible—During the 20 years...read more

 The power of compounding interest can be understood through the “rule of 72”—i.e. the number of years it takes to double your money is approximately equal to 72 divided by your rate of return.
 For example, assuming your invested savings compound at a rate of 7%, you...read more

 Unlock your financial future!
-Buy Money for Something, and you’ll get full online access to the course, plus a beautifully designed ebook in PDF, Kindle and iBooks (ePub), formats.
-And best of all, you choose the price!
+Download Money for Something, and you’ll get a beautifully designed ebook in PDF, Kindle and iBooks (ePub), formats.
+And best of all, it’s free!